Azuzuni/Computer_Graphics_Project/README.md

 # Level_Editor

 Launch SetUp.bat to download dependencies
-Launch StartUp.bat to run vite on localhost
+Then Launch StartUp.bat to run vite on localhost

 or use those commands manually
 ```